benechols/etsu-projects/README.md

   * Exchange
   * Custom APIs

 Most calls are done through provided libraries or APIs but some tasks within Azure and Exchange can only be completed with Powershell.
 All tasks are fully logged so at any point a history of every task performed upon a user can be retrieved.
 The system also auto retries, with delays, tasks for issues such as service outages and only bubbles up errors after multiple failures.
 Management of most of the access a role is granted is handled in an accompanying site.
-There bulk tasks can also be performed on everyone within a role in case of new permissions granted.
+There are bulk tasks can also be performed on everyone within a role in case of new permissions granted.

 ## Data API